-Repair

-- How can the product be maintained by the manufacturer or the customer? - What support or resources does the organization offer to customers to repair the product? - What materials will the customer need and where can they be obtained? - What laws or regulations are being implemented that grant customers the "right to repair" products?

-Reduce

-- Which elements can be taken out of the product lifecycle, especially as it relates to production and packaging? - How can brands switch design components to favor sustainable materials? - What new business models and consumer channels can brands consider to change the way people and businesses use single-serve plastic and other non-reusable materials?

-Reuse

-- How can people reuse this product? - What partnerships can the organization form to enable reuse of the product in its present state? - What cross-industry opportunities are there to repurpose or upcycle this product's components or materials? - How can brands introduce new business models that reposition one-time products as ongoing services?

-Refurbish

-Recycle

-- How can this product be refurbished or remanufactured? - How does this product re-enter the cycle? - What can be done with waste or by-products that our organization does not need? - How does an organization or consumer recycle this product?

-How does all organization or consumer recycle this product How can we lessen the hurden on the customer and make the

-- How can we lessen the burden on the customer and make this process as effortless as possible through convenient collection and return points? - What do we do with the materials to give this product a second life? - How do brands collaborate with logistics service providers (LSPs) to integrate recycling options within the existing ecommerce supply chain?
+Repair How can the product be maintained by the manufacturer or the customer?
+What support or resources does the organization offer to customers to repair the product?
+What materials will the customer need and where can they be obtained?
+What laws or regulations are being implemented that grant customers the "right to repair" products?
+Reduce Which elements can be taken out of the product lifecycle, especially as it relates to production and packaging?
+How can brands switch design components to favor sustainable materials?
+What new business models and consumer channels can brands consider to change the way people and businesses use single-serve plastic and other non-reusable materials?
+Reuse How can people reuse this product?
+What partnerships can the organization form to enable reuse of the product in its present state?
+What cross-industry opportunities are there to repurpose or upcycle this product's components or materials?
+How can brands introduce new business models that reposition one-time products as ongoing services?
+Refurbish How can this product be refurbished or remanufactured?
+How does this product re-enter the cycle?
+What can be done with waste or by-products that our organization does not need?
+Recycle How does an organization or consumer recycle this product?
+How can we lessen the burden on the customer and make this process as effortless as possible through convenient collection and return points?
+What do we do with the materials to give this product a second life?
+How do brands collaborate with logistics service providers (LSPs) to integrate recycling options within the existing ecommerce supply chain?